Skip to main content

 Memory is not a replacement for MDL

-Memory does not define your semantic layer.
+Memory does not define your semantics.
 MDL does.

-Memory helps agents find and reuse context, but the durable contract still lives in project files: models, relationships, views, cubes, and instructions.
-If a definition is important enough to govern future behavior, put it in MDL or instructions.md, then re-index memory.
+Memory helps agents find and reuse context, but the durable contract still lives in project files: models, relationships, views, cubes, and knowledge/.
+If a definition is important enough to govern future behavior, put it in MDL or knowledge/rules/, then re-index memory.

 Think of memory as the retrieval and learning layer on top of the contract.